 Methods

 In-depth lectures and many worked examples demonstrating use of Excel and circuit analyzer software and validated with computer simulation.
-Two Hands – on guided class exercises ( steady state and transient heat transfer and large forced air cooled heatsinks) and a final case on a liquid cooled heatsink.
+Two hands–on guided class exercises (steady state and transient heat transfer and large forced air cooled heatsinks) and a final case on a liquid cooled heatsink.

 Course material: 140+ page theory reader containing a copy of the slides.
 The booklet Heat Transfer Theory applied to Electronics Cooling by Lasance & Luiten is being updated and will become available.